-The cardiovascular team at Children's Hospitals and Clinics of Minnesota is nationally renowned.
+The cardiovascular team at Children's Minnesota is nationally renowned.
 We specialize in diagnosing and treating heart and blood vessel conditions that affect kids.
 The 200 professionals from Children's Minnesota and the Children's Heart Clinic, along with many collaborating partners, comprise our team and have a wealth of experience.
 It shows.
 Our outcomes are some of the best in the country.

 Choosing where to bring your child for cardiovascular care is a major decision.
 We understand you want all the information you can get.
 And you want it in a clear, straightforward format that helps you make the right choice for your family.